 Copyright 2012 Stacy Ann Van Gorp

 Van Gorp, Stacy Ann.
-"Innovation in the nonprofit organizational context: examining the strategic significance of systems trust and individual resistance to change." dissertation, University of Iowa, 2012.
+"Innovation in the nonprofit organizational context: examining the strategic significance of systems trust and individual resistance to change."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.